degreepath/auditor/tests/snapshots/2015-16/major/philosophy-contract.md

 ## Electives
-For this requirement, you must have at least two courses within the PHIL department.
+For this requirement, you must have at least two courses taken within the PHIL department.

 ## Contract